c0gent/NeverClicker/README.md

 ## Installation and Caveats
 1. [Download the latest alpha.](https://github.com/nsan1129/NeverClicker/releases/download/Alpha/NeverClicker_0.2.1.7z)
 2. [Download 7zip](http://www.7-zip.org/download.html) and unzip to any directory you want to run it from.
-C:\NeverClicker, C:\Program Files\NeverClicker, whatever.
+C:\NeverClicker\, C:\Program Files\NeverClicker\, whatever.
 3. Run NeverClicker.exe (you might want to make a shortcut).
 The options menu will open on your first run.
 Do what it says.

 - Client must run in 'Windowed Maximized' mode at 1920x1080.